Xe/site/blog/how-mara-works-2020-09-30.markdown

 ## The Theory

 My blogposts have a habit of getting long, wordy and sometimes pretty damn dry.
-I notice that there are usually a few common thereads in how this becomes the case, so I want to do these three things to help keep things engaging.
+I notice that there are usually a few common threads in how this becomes the case, so I want to do these three things to help keep things engaging.

 1. I go into detail.
 A lot of detail.
 This can make paragraphs long and wordy